daKmoR/testing-workflow-for-web-components/README.md

 }
 ```

 Basically, your code gets littered with many many flags.
-Based on which flags are set you can create a statistic.
+Based on which flags get trigger a statistic gets created.

 So 100% test coverage only means that every line you have in your code was executed at least once after all your tests finished.
 It does NOT mean that you tested everything or if you are expecting the correct things.
 You should see it as a tool that can give you guidance and help on spotting not executed lines of code in your tests.

+So even though we already have 100% code coverge we are still going to improve our log test.

 ### Spying on code

-If you want to check how often a function gets called or with which parameters then it's called spying.
+If you want to check how often a function gets called or with which parameters - that is called spying.
-I would recommend [sinon](https://sinonjs.org/) for it.
+We recommend [sinon](https://sinonjs.org/) for it.

 ```bash
 npm i -D sinon
 ```

-Let's write a test using it
+So you create a spy on a specfic object and then you can check how often it get's called.

 ```js
 import sinon from 'sinon';